 On the other hand, the average age in Tel Aviv is 34 years old and, despite being in the center of a country where the intertwining of religions is perceived in every corner, it is undoubtedly one of the most popular and desirable destinations for those looking for temperatures. myths, fun and an unrivaled cultural fervor.

-Tel Aviv is to be explored on foot, getting lost in its alleys or along the sea, between futuristic buildings and glimpses that seem to have remained in the sixties, passing from what could be a hipster neighborhood in New York to kaleidoscopic markets able to virtually project the its visitors in an Arab souk.
+Tel Aviv is to be explored on foot, getting lost in its alleys or along the sea, between futuristic buildings and glimpses that seem to have remained in the sixties, passing from what could be a hipster neighborhood in New York to kaleidoscopic markets able to virtually project its visitors in an Arab souk.

-A city of infinite shades, a palette of bold colors, a kaleidoscope of contrasts between the warm and cold tones that turn from the light of the stone, to the emerald green and the bright blue of the sea.
+A city of infinite shades, a palette of bold colors, a kaleidoscope of contrasts between the warm and cold tones that turn from the light of the stone to the emerald green and the bright blue of the sea.
 Bathed by the salty waters of the Mediterranean and those of the Gulf of Aqaba, this city of Israel, which although it shines in the darkness of the desert seems to be a bundle of lights, a flowered pearl on arid stone, is also known as the "Earth of Jacob ”, which blossomed between deserts and white lakes, craters and millenary villages that have become cities.

 Although the origins of Tel Aviv date back only 100 years ago, rather recent times for a city, it contains a multitude of legends and tales among its streets and wide beaches.

-Despite what the majority thinks, Tel Aviv is today known as a festive and vibrant city, a creative and technological hub, often also referred to as "Silicon Wadi", due to its affinity with the most famous American "Silicon Valley", a place that welcomes greatest talents in technology and that gives life to the most famous startups in the world.
+Despite what the majority thinks, Tel Aviv, today is known as a festive and vibrant city, a creative and technological hub, often also referred to as "Silicon Wadi", due to its affinity with the most famous American "Silicon Valley", a place that welcomes greatest talents in technology and that gives life to the most famous startups in the world.
 Modern, open and tolerant city, full of markets, open spaces in which to enjoy the sun all year round and trendy bars and clubs.